 Role of Neighborhood Associations Under Threat

-The Oregonian had an excellent article, Neighborhood associations agonize as Portland moves to purge them from code, which describes in detail the effects deleting this code will have.
+Also, the Oregonian had an excellent article, Neighborhood associations agonize as Portland moves to purge them from code, which describes in detail the effects deleting this code will have.
 Two material changes recommended by the committee are the elimination of the requirements that 1) the City inform Neighborhood Associations about land use and planning decisions affecting their neighborhoods and 2) any recognized civic organization abide by the Open Meetings and Public Records rules that give them legitimacy and hold them accountable.

 "For Duffy, it’s no coincidence that city governance in general is in crisis at the same time neighborhood associations are being kicked to the curb.
 In his view, Portland’s outmoded commission form of government has survived so long because its greatest weakness—lack of district representation—was ameliorated by an exceptionally strong neighborhood association system."